 Signs of suspension problems include uneven tire wear, vibration, rattles or clunks when you hit a bump or turn on a windy Scottsdale road, or the vehicle pulls to one side.

-If you suspect a suspension problem, ask your friendly and knowledgeable pros at Spectrum Car Care Center for an inspection of your suspension system.
+If you suspect a suspension problem, ask your friendly and knowledgeable pros at Spectrum Car Care for an inspection of your suspension system.
 They can also check your alignment while they're at it.
 Taking care of a worn or damaged suspension component early will head off future damage and repairs down the road.